To the Members of GSB Finance Limited

 Report on Other Legal and Regulatory Requirements

-As required by section 143(3) of the Act we report that:
+As required by Section 143(3) of the Act we report that:

-a.
-We have obtained all the information and explanations which to the best of ourknowledge and belief were necessary for the purpose of our audit;
+(a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-b.
-In our opinion proper books of account as required by law have been kept by theCompany so far as appears from our examination of those books [and proper returns adequatefor the purposes of our audit have been received from branches not visited by us];
+(b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-c.
-The Balance Sheet Statement of Profit and Loss and Cash Flow Statement dealt withby this Report are in agreement with the books of account;
+(c) The Balance Sheet the Statement of Pro t and Loss ( including other compressiveincome statement of Changes in Equity and statement of the Cash Flow dealt with by thisReport are in agreement with the books of account.

-d.
-In our opinion the aforesaid financial statements comply with theAccounting Standards specified under Section 133 of the Act read with Rule 7 of theCompanies (Accounts) Rules2014.
+(d) In our opinion the aforesaid standalone financial statements comply with theAccounting Standards specified under Section 133 of the Act read with Rule 7 of theCompanies (Accounts) Rules2014.

-e.
-On the basis of the written representations received from the directors as on 31March 2015 taken on the records by the Board of Directors none of the director isdisqualified as on 31 March 2015 from being appointed as the director in terms of Section164(2)of the Act.
+(e) On the basis of the written representations received from the directors as on 31stMarch 2019 taken on record by the Board of Directors none of the directors is disqualied as on 31st March 2019 from being appointed as a director in terms of Section 164 (2)of the Act.

-f.
-With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditor's) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:
+(g) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

-(ii) The Company did not have any long-term contract including derivatives contract forwhich there were any material foreseeable losses.
+ii.
+The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses.

-(iii) There has been no delay in transferring amounts required to be transferred tothe Investor Education and Protection Fund by the Company.
+iii.
+There has been no delay in transferring amounts required to be transferred tothe investor education and protection fund by the company.

-| ||For S. K. Rathi & Co. |
+| ||For H. P. Jadeja & Associates. |

 | ||Chartered Accountants |